eager-dev/eagerx/docs/_shared/graph.rst

   In this section we will discuss the concept of a :class:`~eagerx.core.graph.Graph`.
   A :class:`~eagerx.core.graph.Graph` consists of a collection of entities of type :class:`~eagerx.core.entities.Node` and :class:`~eagerx.core.entities.Object`.
-  The graph is engine-agnostic and should be provided to the :class:`~eagerx.core.env.EagerxEnv`, such that communication pipelines can be set up correctly.
+  The graph is engine-agnostic and should be provided to the :class:`~eagerx.core.env.BaseEnv`, such that communication pipelines can be set up correctly.

 ::